 Who’s the expert on your writing?

-A perfectly valid question.
+This is a perfectly valid question.
 Obviously, you’re the one with the idea, the creativity, the way of expressing the thoughts and words of the work.
-On the other hand, a writer often has a problem seeing the forest for the trees.
+On the other hand, you may have a problem seeing the forest for the trees.

-Should a writer follow all the rules of grammar, punctuation, and style?
-Or just write as he or she pleases?
-Who will decide?
-While it can be useful to seek others’ input, should you listen to the proffered advice?
-More good questions.
+Should you follow all the rules of grammar, punctuation, and style?
+Or just write as you please?
+Who should decide?
+While it can be useful to seek others’ input, should you listen to the offered advice?

 Learning the craft